-- o No Supervised Person may receive gift(s) of more than \$100 in total per calendar year from any person or entity that relates to the Research Group's business (e.g., client, prospect, vendor). - If, unbeknownst to the Supervised Person, a gift is sent to them and the value of that gift is \$100 or more, the Supervised Person, along with their direct manager, must decide to either make the gift available to other Supervised Persons or to donate the gift to a charity. - o No Supervised Person may accept a meal where the person/firm paying for the meal is not present/represented. - o No Supervised Person may accept entertainment where the person/firm paying for the entertainment is not present/represented. - No Supervised Person may give or offer to give any gift(s) of more than \$100 per person or entity per calendar year to Clients, prospective Clients, or any entity that relates to the Research Group's business (and includes representatives of such Clients, prospects and other entities). - In determining the value of a gift, the higher of the cost or market value is to be used. - The \$100 gift limit is exclusive of sales tax, shipping and delivery fees.

-- For a gift sent to multiple recipients, the value of the gift is to be pro-rated. - For example, if a gift basket valued at \$250 is sent to a Client's marketing department that consists of five employees, for purposes of the \$100 gift limit, each person will be reflected as receiving a \$50 gift.
+- No Supervised Persons may give a gift(s) or cause a gift(s) to be given that in total is more than \$100 per person per calendar year from any person or entity that relates to the Research Group's business (e.g., Client, prospect, vendor). - If, unbeknownst to the Supervised Person, a gift is sent to them and the value of that gift is \$100 or more, the Supervised Person, along with their direct manager, must decide to either make the gift available to other Supervised Persons or to donate the gift to a charity. - No Supervised Persons may accept gift(s) that in total amount to more than \$100 per calendar year per person from any person or entity that relates to the RIA's business (e.g., gifts received from a Client, prospect, vendor). - No Supervised Person may accept a meal where the person/firm paying for the meal is not present/represented, either in-person or virtually for the duration of the meal. - No Supervised Person may accept entertainment where the person/firm paying for the entertainment is not present/represented, either in-person or virtually for the duration of the entertainment. - No Supervised Person may give or offer to give any gift of more than \$100 to Clients, prospective Clients, or any entity that relates to the Research Group's business (and includes representatives of such Clients, prospects, and other entities.) - In determining the value of the gift, the higher of the cost or market value is to be used. - The \$100 gift limit is exclusive of sales tax, shipping and delivery fees. - For a gift sent to multiple recipients, the value of the gift is to be pro-rated. - For example, if a gift basket valued at \$250 is sent to a Client's marketing department that consists of five employees, each person will be reflected as receiving a \$50 gift. - Gifts of charitable contributions must be submitted directly to the charitable organization. - Supervised Persons may not give to or solicit donations for a charitable organization they own or run as part of a gift.